Using Essential Oils For ADHD Symptom Management

 Vetiver

 Vetiver is a derivative of grass common to the Indian subcontinent.
-It is said to relieve symptoms like inflammation in the circulatory and nervous systems, and it can serve as a sedative, which may make it ideal for treating anxiety, insomnia, and possibly the restlessness experienced by people with ADHD.
+It is said to relieve symptoms like inflammation in the circulatory and nervous systems, and it may be used as a sedative, which may make it helpful for alleviating anxiety, insomnia, and possibly the restlessness that can be commonly experienced by people with ADHD.

 Rosemary